assemblyline/ruby/README.md

 ### Suported Versions

-* Current stable - 2.2.2
+* Current stable - 2.2.3
-`docker pull quay.io/assemblyline/ruby:2.2.1`
+`docker pull quay.io/assemblyline/ruby:2.2.3`
-* Previous stable - 2.1.6
+* Previous stable - 2.1.7
-`docker pull quay.io/assemblyline/ruby:2.1.5`
+`docker pull quay.io/assemblyline/ruby:2.1.7`
 * Old stable (2.0.0 series)
-`docker pull quay.io/assemblyline/ruby:2.0.0-p645`
+`docker pull quay.io/assemblyline/ruby:2.0.0-p647`

-Other tags are avalible in the repository but are unsupported may not recive security updates.
+Other tags are avalible in the repository with older versions but are only intended to be used as a stopgap until you can upgrade your application to the latest point release.
+These images should not be used in production as they contain various security issues.